eutherum/eutherum/cmd/checkpoint-admin/README.md

 * Start geuth with the modified configuration file

-*In the private network, all fullnodes and light clients need to be started using the same checkpoint oracle settings.*
+*In the private network, all fullnodes and light clients need to be started using the same checkpoint euracle settings.*